When you’re looking at a personal trainer job description in the UK, it’s sometimes hard to tell what’s important from what – quite frankly – isn’t.

 Notice anything different here, compared to our fitness instructor job description?

-One of the biggest differences between a personal trainer job description and that of a fitness instructor is that employers will sell themselves to personal trainers.
+One of the biggest differences between a certified personal trainer job description and that of a fitness instructor is that employers will sell themselves to personal trainers.

 This is not an accident…